|

 We believe that our Natural Wastewater Treatment plants or Constructed Ecosystems are far superior to the mechanical type of wastewater treatment systems that resolve wastewater treatment problems that occur naturally in the environment, without adding millions of gallons of chemicals and chlorine to the environment.

-Our Natural Wastewater Treatment plants or Constructed Ecosystems are complex, engineered integrated systems that include water, plants, animals, microorganisms and the local environment that specifically engineered for the specific location and wastewater issues to resolve these wastewater problems that are resolved by our Constructed Ecosystems by interacting within our Constructed Ecosystems with the sun, soil, air to purify wastewater to levels not reached by mechanical treatment plants.
+Our Natural Wastewater Treatment plants are complex, engineered integrated systems that include water, plants, animals, microorganisms and the local environment that specifically engineered for the specific location and wastewater issues to resolve these wastewater problems that are resolved by our Natural Wastewater Treatment plants by interacting with the sun, soil, air to purify wastewater to levels not reached by mechanical treatment plants.

 Best